donomii/tagdb/README.md

       -verbose
             Show files as they are loaded

--verbose will print every filename as it is scanned, and -noContents will only load the file path (split up by usual word boundaries).
+-verbose will print every filename as it is scanned, and -noContents will ignore the file contents and only load the file path (split up by usual word boundaries).

 -noContents is handy for indexing things like mp3 collections.